parthian-sterlet/gromosega/README.md

 8. integer value - number of DEGs portions, default 10.
 9. integer value - minimal number of non-DEGs, selected, default value 1000.
 10. double threshold for adjusted p-value (padj), default value for up-/down-regulated DEGs and not DEGs: padj = 0.05.
-11. output file -list of all WG integer values (0 or 1) marking gene satisfying the default criterion on up-regulated DEGs, e.g. default: padj < 0.05 & log2(FC) > log2(FCup).
+11. output file -list of all WG integer values (0 or 1) marking gene satisfying the default criterion on up-regulated DEGs, e.g. default: padj < 0.05 & FC >= FCup.
-12. output file -list of all WG integer values (0 or 1) marking gene satisfying the default criterion on down-regulated DEGs, e.g. default: padj < 0.05 & log2(FC) < log2(FCdown).
+12. output file -list of all WG integer values (0 or 1) marking gene satisfying the default criterion on down-regulated DEGs, e.g. default: padj < 0.05 & FC <= FCdown.
-13. output file -list of all WG integer values (0 or 1) marking gene satisfying the default criterion on non-DEGs, e.g. default: padj > 0.05 &  log2(FCdown) < log2(FC) < log2(FCup).
+13. output file -list of all WG integer values (0 or 1) marking gene satisfying the default criterion on non-DEGs, e.g. default: padj > 0.05 &  FCdown <= FC <= FCup.
 14. integer value - marks 0 / 1 indicate absence / presence of a swap between up- and down-regultated DEGs in output data
 15. integer value - marks 1 / -1 indicate taking DEGs with the highest/lowest values of |log2fold|, default values 1.
 This option is required to study fold-specific distribution of enriched TFBS motifs in DEGs with distinct |log2fold| values.